One Year on the Road – A Retrospective

 By the end of my first year on the road, my CompuServe “blog” was amassing a huge population of readers… and back in 1984, merely being online was an effective filter.
 In my mind, my readers were all intelligent, trustworthy, and fun (and for the most part, that was accurate).
-As a result, the column I was publishing both online (GO CAA) and in print was coming to feel like correspondence with an extended family, with the interesting effect that I was becoming more and more open as time went on.
-I felt free to express my doubts, aches of longing, giggles of naughtiness… because my readers were my peeps, not anonymous distant consumers of some magazine.
+As a result, the column I was publishing both online (GO CAA) and in print was coming to feel like correspondence with an extended family, with the interesting effect that I was becoming ever more open as time went on.
+I felt free to express doubts, aches of longing, giggles of naughtiness… because my readers were my peeps, not anonymous distant consumers of some magazine.
 For the first time in history, there was a bidirectional communication path between author and reader, without the long delays of “letters to the editor.”

 by Steven K. Roberts

 The aspens are changing.
 Big Bird and his countless offspring appear to have taken over the hills around Telluride, blazing yellow in the high mountain sunshine and startling the eye with every turn.
 The scene is far too dramatic to be real: massive peaks, dusted with fresh snow, jut from the brilliant yellow-green slopes into a dazzling blue sky, while around me swirls the somehow playful daily life of this scenic Colorado town.

 I have been on the road a year.

 A year!
 Has it really been that long since I executed a few unsteady figure-eights for the TV cameras in CompuServe’s parking lot and then pedaled westward with sore knees and a crazy dream?
 I realize now that the adventure can go on indefinitely.
 It is no longer just a trip, it’s a lifestyle.